ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-What's a ninja's favorite type of shoes?
-Sneakers!
+Have you ever seen fruit preserves being made?
+It's jarring.

 [
-Fri Dec  5 00:29:49 UTC 2025
+Sat Dec  6 00:28:07 UTC 2025
  ]